walkerburgin/tsserver-pnpm-repro/README.md

 # tsserver-pnpm-repro

 Simple repro for a potential performance issue with tsserver and PNPM.
+See [typescript#40584](https://github.com/microsoft/TypeScript/issues/40584).

 ## Yarn
 ```